pearofducks/rollup-plugin-dev/README.md

 example: `dev({ spa: 'path/to/fallback.html' })`<br>
 default: `false`

+_if a path is provided, it should be relative to one of the `dirs` being served_

+_the fallback file must reside in one of the `dirs` being served_

 #### port

 the port the server should listen on

 example: `dev({ port: 3000 })`<br>
 default: `8080`

+_the server will automatically listen on the first available port after 8080 if the specified/default port is taken_

 #### host